Table of contents

 Best Time to Travel

-While snow conditions vary from year to year, snow usually melts on trail elevations below 7,000 feet by mid-June.
-At higher elevations, depending on the year, the snow progressively melts, baring ground by the third week in July.
-Contact the BLM (541-573-4400) before making the trip, especially in late fall or spring, to double-check trail and road conditions.
+While snow conditions vary yearly, snow usually melts on trail elevations below 7,000 feet by mid-June.
+Depending on the year, higher elevation trails are clear by the third week in July.
+Contact the BLM (541-573-4400) before making the trip.
+They are especially helpful for real-time updates on trail, water, and road conditions.

 Difficulty

-We rate these hike as moderate to difficult.
-Depending on your itinerary, some of the terrain can be off-trail, very steep and involve difficult scrambles.
+We rate these hikes as moderate to difficult.
+Depending on your itinerary, some terrain can be off-trail, very steep, and involve sketchy scrambles.
 Also, depending on the time of year and snowpack, some rivers may involve dangerous fords.
-If you stick to the main trails, the hiking can be gentle and relatively easy.
+However, if you stick to the main trails, the hiking can be gentle and relatively easy.
 The remote nature of these trails also adds to the rating variance.
 Cell phone service cannot be relied on for emergency communication.

 As always, difficulty ratings depend on your experience, physical fitness, pack weight, and weather conditions.
-Although not a technically demanding hike (unless you’re completing the gorges loop), it requires careful planning for campsites and water resources.
-Like any backpacking trip, you should plan accordingly, train properly, know your limitations, brush up on your skills, and dial in your gear.
-Doing so will make for a safe and enjoyable adventure.
+Although not a technically demanding hike (unless you’re completing the Gorges loop), carefully plan your campsites and water sources.
+We’ve got you covered with articles, gear guides, and tutorials to help you brush up on your skills and dial in your gear.
+Doing so can be the difference between a miserable trek and a fantastic one.

 Also, keep in mind that high clearance or 4×4 vehicles are needed for primitive roads, including the steep and rocky portion of the Steens Mountain Loop Road near South Steens Campground.